Professional wrestling: Character gimmicks

 Typically, matches are staged between a protagonist (historically an audience favorite, known as a babyface, or "the good guy") and an antagonist (historically a villain with arrogance, a tendency to break rules, or other unlikable qualities, called a heel, or "the bad guy").
-In recent years, antiheroes have also become prominent in professional wrestling.
+In the early decades of the 21st century, antiheroes have also become prominent in professional wrestling.
 There is also a less common role of a "tweener", who is neither fully face nor fully heel yet able to play either role effectively (case in point, Samoa Joe during his first run in Impact Wrestling from June 2005 to November 2006).

 At times, a character may "turn", altering their face/heel alignment.
 This may be an abrupt, surprising event, or it may slowly build over time.
 It is almost always accomplished with a markable change in behavior.
 Some turns become defining points in a career, as when Hulk Hogan turned heel after being a top face for over a decade.
 Others may have no noticeable effect on the character's status.
 If a character repeatedly switches between face and heel, this lessens the effect of such turns, and may result in apathy from the audience.

 Big Show is a good example of having more heel and face turns than anyone in WWE history.
 Sometimes a character's heel turn will become so popular that eventually the audience response will alter the character's heel-face cycle to the point where the heel persona will, in practice, become a face persona, and what was previously the face persona, will turn into the heel persona, such as when Dwayne Johnson first began using "The Rock" persona as a heel character, as opposed to his original "Rocky Maivia" babyface persona.
-Another legendary example is Stone Cold Steve Austin, who was originally booked as a heel, with such mannerisms as drinking on the job, using profanity, breaking company property, and even breaking into people's private homes.
+Another legendary example is Stone Cold Steve Austin, who was originally booked as a heel, with such mannerisms as drinking on the job, using profanity, breaking company property, and even breaking into people's private homes, as in the case of Brian Pillman.
 The fans' response to Austin was so positive that he effectively became one of the most popular antiheroes in professional wrestling.
 Austin, along with the stable of D-Generation X, Bret Hart and his Hart Foundation, is generally credited with ushering the Attitude Era of WWF programming.

 Story

-While real exhibition matches are now not uncommon, most matches tell a story analogous to an episode of a serial drama: the face will from time to time win (triumph) or from time to time lose (tragedy), and longer story arcs can result from a couple of matches.
-Since most promotions have a championship title, opposition for the championship is a frequent impetus for stories.
-For added stakes, anything from a character's own hair to their job can be wagered in a match.

-Some matches are designed to further the story of only one participant.
-It could be intended to portray an unstoppable force, a lucky underdog, a sore loser, or any other characterization.
-Sometimes non-wrestling vignettes are shown to enhance a character's image without the need for matches.